 You’ve seen tobacco stick stars, but have you seen tobacco stick Christmas trees?
+How about faux tobacco stick Christmas trees?
 You won’t believe what these are made from! *Hint, hint* It’s not wood!

 I have been wanting a tobacco stick star for years, and I finally broke down and bought one this fall.
 I can’t wait to add some Christmas lights to it and set it up with our outdoor decor this holiday season!
 Something new I’ve been seeing around here at barn sales and flea markets are tobacco stick Christmas trees.
 They are darling!
 And I decided to try my hand at making some miniature ones myself.
 BUT I didn’t have access to tobacco sticks.
 So I made some knock offs!